thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 See the [`Number` global object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) on the Mozilla Developer Network for more information.

-### Math methods
+### The Math global object

-JavaScript has a `Math` global object that has properties and methods for mathematical constants and functions.
+JavaScript also has a `Math` global object that has properties and methods for mathematical constants and functions.

 ```javascript
 // pi